monteiro74/aulas_2024_1/Modelagem_e_projeto_de_db/plano_de_aula_pbd.md

 11. We keep the name, gender, date of birth and degree of kinship with the employee and their dependents.
 Elaborate an entity diagram with the above description.

+Exemplo do código para gerar o diagrama usando a biblioteca mermaid dentro do markdown:

 erDiagram
     DEPARTMENT {
         int code PK